mailslurp/mailslurp-client/docs/interfaces/WebhookBouncePayload.md

 # Interface: WebhookBouncePayload

-EMAIL_READ webhook payload.
-Sent to your webhook url endpoint via HTTP POST when an email is read.
-This happens when an email is requested in full from the API or a user views the email in the dashboard.
+BOUNCE webhook payload.
+Sent to your webhook url endpoint via HTTP POST when an email bounced or was rejected by a recipient.
+Save the recipients to a ban list on your server and avoid emailing them again.
+It is recommended you also listen to the BOUNCE_RECIPIENT payload.

 **`export`**